 The Council has a legal duty, in certain instances, to secure temporary and/or permanent accommodation to those who are homeless or threatened with homelessness.

 If you move to another property and wish to stay on the waiting list, you must complete a fresh application form.
-Your application will be reassessed and you may lose your Priority Pass.
+Your application will be reassessed and your Priority Pass may change or be removed.

 Please note that if you have moved house within the last 12 months and your new home is unsuitable for your household’s needs you may be deemed to have deliberately worsened your circumstances.
 This will depend on how reasonable it was to move and whether your previous home did meet your households needs.
 This penalty may also apply to applicants who have given up secure accommodation to move to an insecure tenancy.